 Princeton’s efforts to date to reduce the number of single-occupancy vehicle (SOV) commuters to campus through its TDM incentive program have exceeded expectations.
-Between 2008 and 2017, the program contributed to shifting the behavior of 750 former SOV drivers toward alternative modes, including rail and bus transit, carpools, vanpools, and biking or walking.
+Since 2008, the program has contributed to shifting the behavior of hundreds of former SOV drivers toward alternative modes, including rail and bus transit, carpools, vanpools, and biking or walking.

-As of 2018, 1,664 faculty and staff members — or 25 percent of all commuters — use more sustainable alternatives to SOVs, contributing to improved regional air quality, reduced traffic congestion and reduced greenhouse gas emissions.
+As of 2020, 1,545 faculty and staff members and graduate students— or 25 percent of all eligible commuters — use more sustainable alternatives to SOVs, contributing to improved regional air quality, reduced traffic congestion and reduced greenhouse gas emissions.
 Princeton also offers affordable car share programs that are increasing in popularity.